lumeland/blog/posts/lume-3.md

 site.use(postcss()); // CSS files in /assets will be processed too!
 ```

-To upgrade from Lume 2 to Lume 3, just replace `site.loadAssets()`,
+To upgrade from Lume 2 to Lume 3, just replace the `site.loadAssets()`,
 `site.copyRemainingFiles()`, and `site.copy()` functions with `site.add()`.

 For example: